Confluent for Kubernetes¶

-- SASL/PLAIN with TLS certificates
+- Auto-generated certificates

 - Provides automated rolling updates for configuration changes.